Amsterdam Central Station (Dutch: Amsterdam Centraal)

 There are numerous national and international train connections to Amsterdam Centraal.

-Here are some important train connections for visitors to the city:
+Here are some of the main train connections for visitors to the city:

 Train Name | Company | Destination | via | |